NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/spatialData/spatialData.md

 table, not in the `vst_mappingandtagging` table.
 We'll need to join the two tables to get the tree attributes together with their mapped locations.

-The joining variable is `individualID`, the identifier for each tree, which is found in both tables.
-We'll also include the plot, site, and domain identifiers, to avoid creating duplicates of those columns.
+The `neonOS` package contains the function `joinTableNEON()`, which can be used to do this.
+See the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neonos-duplicates-joins" target="_blank">tutorial</a> for the `neonOS` package for more details about this function.

-    veg <- merge(vst.loc, vst$vst_apparentindividual,
+    veg <- joinTableNEON(vst.loc,
-                 by=c("individualID","namedLocation",
-                      "domainID","siteID","plotID"))
+                         vst$vst_apparentindividual,
+                         name1="vst_mappingandtagging",
+                         name2="vst_apparentindividual")

 Now we can use the `symbols()` function to plot the diameter of each tree, at its spatial coordinates, to create a correctly scaled map of boles in